0x5w4/synapsis-order-service/README.md

 # synapsis-order-service

 ## Overview
 The `synapsis-order-service` is a Go-based microservice designed to manage orders.
 It provides RESTful APIs for creating, retrieving, and managing orders, and integrates with an inventory service via gRPC.
+The service is built with scalability and maintainability in mind, leveraging modern tools and frameworks.

 ## Features
-- Create, retrieve, and cancel orders.
+- **Order Management**: Create, retrieve, and cancel orders.
-- Integration with an inventory service for stock validation.
+- **Inventory Integration**: Validate stock availability via gRPC calls to the inventory service.
-- Database persistence using PostgreSQL.
+- **Database Persistence**: Store and manage order data using PostgreSQL.
-- Elastic APM tracing for observability.
+- **Observability**: Elastic APM tracing for monitoring and debugging.
+- **Validation**: Input validation for API requests.
+- **Error Handling**: Consistent and structured error responses.

 ## Prerequisites
-- Go 1.18 or later
+- **Go**: Version 1.18 or later.
-- PostgreSQL 13 or later
+- **PostgreSQL**: Version 13 or later.
-- `protoc` (Protocol Buffers Compiler) for gRPC code generation
+- **Protocol Buffers Compiler**: `protoc` for generating gRPC code.
+- **Make**: For running predefined tasks.

 ## Setup Instructions